 Prof. Dr. theol.
 Dr. phil.
 Thomas Schirrmacher, PhD, DD

 Born in Germany.
-President of the International Council of the International Society for Human Rights, and Associate Secretary General for Theological Concerns (Theology, Theological Education, Intrafaith and Interfaith Relations, Religious Freedom, Research), which networks churches with appr.
+Secretary General of the WEA - World Evangelical Alliance, President of the International Council of the International Society for Human Rights, and Associate Secretary General for Theological Concerns (Theology, Theological Education, Intrafaith and Interfaith Relations, Religious Freedom, Research), which networks churches with appr.
 600 million conservative Protestant Christians, chair of its theological commission, and director of the International Institute for Religious Freedom (Bonn, Cape Town, Colombo, Brasilia), the largest research network for religious freedom and against persecution of Christians and other religions and world views.
-President of the Royal Ghassanid Academy of Arts and Sciences and Grand Chaplain (Protestant) of the Equestrian Order of Michael Archangel.
+President of the Royal Ghassanid Academy of Arts and Sciences and Grand Chaplain (Protestant) and Grand Collar of the Equestrian Order of Michael Archangel.
 Is a member of the international board of the Royal House of Ghassan.

 Dr. hc.
 Michael Hesemann